mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

 ---
 **What happens when scholarly publications in Asian studies are made freely available online?**

 Held on February 26, 2021, the Open Access Publishing in Asian Studies event highlighted the impact of the <a href="https://www.publishing.umich.edu/features/asian-studies" onclick="ga('send','event','asian-studies','click','neh feature');">Michigan Asian Studies Open Access Books Collection</a>.
 Although focused on Michigan publications, the panels explored opportunities for open access publishing in Asian studies more broadly.

-**<a href="https://docs.google.com/document/d/1PcYRpAY1f8hMkHe1eNLa-1z611QUvz_1PvaanWWQ85E/edit?usp=sharing" onclick="ga('send','event','asian-studies','click','event program');">View the event program here</a>.**